 Day 1 – Auke Bay to Taku Harbor

 You’ll board the David B at 12 pm at Auke Bay in Juneau.
-After an orientation we’ll be underway around 1 pm with lunch served shortly after.
-Once lunch is finsihed, your instructors will have a lecture and discussion session while the crew searches for humpback or killer whales.
+After an orientation, we’ll be underway around 1 pm with lunch served shortly after.
+Once lunch is finished, your instructors will have a lecture and discussion session while the crew searches for humpback or killer whales.
 As soon as wildlife is spotted, you’ll take a break from the lecture/discussion session and start taking photos.
 In the late afternoon, the David B will anchor in Taku Harbor and there will be a pre-dinner shore excursion to take pictures at an old abandoned cannery.

 Day 2 – Taku Harbor to Wood Spit and Fords Terror

 The boat will be underway before breakfast.
 On the way to Endicott Arm, you’ll discuss the previous day’s photos with John and Alan.
 There will be a mid-day stop at Wood Spit for wildflower and old-growth forest photography.
 In the afternoon, we’ll be underway again and cruise deeper into Endicott Arm for our destination of Fords Terror — described by John Muir, as “more Yosemite, than Yosemite.”
-At Fords Terror you’ll have the opportunity to photograph one of Southeast Alaska’s most breathtaking landscapes.
+At Fords Terror, you’ll have the opportunity to photograph one of Southeast Alaska’s most breathtaking landscapes.